jakeburton01/PROTOTYPE-ARCADE-BUILD/AI/Readme.txt

 Known Issues:
 AI and player can walk through eachother animations seem very fast
 AI can get stuck inside player when it goes for a hit but is within runaway hp threshold. (if under 20 hp it can break into a hit command if its too close and then not break out)
-Model doesn't get destroyed when dropped to 0hp (should be easy fix) Navmesh floats above the arena floor due to bottom of navmesh not being bottom of model
+Model doesn't get destroyed when dropped to 0hp (should be easy fix)      //FIXED Navmesh floats above the arena floor due to bottom of navmesh not being bottom of model     //Will depend on each map/project file

 Will provide either a full project file or prefabs when complete